On this page

 - certain types of ovarian cancer, such as high-grade serous ovarian cancer

-- a strong family history of cancer that suggests a BRCA1 or BRCA2 mutation may be present
+- a strong family history of cancer that suggests a BRCA1 or BRCA2 variant is likely

-- a relative who has a BRCA1 or BRCA2 mutation.
+- a relative who has a BRCA1 or BRCA2 variant.

 Understanding genetic test results

-If genetic testing shows you have a BRCA1 or BRCA2 mutation, this does not mean you will definitely get cancer.
-You may have a higher risk of some types of cancer.
+If a test shows you have a BRCA1 or BRCA2 variant, this does not mean you will definitely get cancer.
+But you may have a higher risk of developing some types of cancer.